MIDWEST HUMAN RIGHTS CONSORTIUM

 Referring Clients to MHRC

-For attorneys interested in referring clients to MHRC for medical or psychological forensic evaluations, please complete our standard referral form.
+For attorneys interested in referring clients to MHRC for medical or psychological forensic evaluations, please visit the new MHRC website to complete our standard referral form.
 Upon submission of your request, MHRC will forward all essential case information to its network of trained evaluators and keep you updated as your case is placed.

 On January 19, 2019, RICHI sponsored its first training designed to equip health professionals with the tools and knowledge they need to support unaccompanied immigrant children in their applications for asylum and other special visas.